Music Theory 201: The Nashville Number System

-Remember how we put numbers to the notes in the last lesson?
-That’s actually pretty important.
+But you’ve actually also gotten a taste of the number system in music.
+Remember how we put numbers to the notes of scales and chords in the last lesson?

 Basically what you do is assign a number to each note of the scale you’re playing.
 If you don’t know about notes and scales read our music theory 102 page.